transkatgirl/KatWebSite/README.md

     * [include_dir] - If Liquid templating is enabled, all files in this directory can be used as includes.
 Files outside this directory cannot be used in includes.

 #### Liquid
-KatSite uses the [Liquid templating language](https://shopify.github.io/liquid/), with a slightly expanded [standard library](https://docs.rs/liquid-lib/0.22.0/liquid_lib/).
-KatSite-specific (not from liquid-lib) additions are listed below:
+KatWebSite uses the [Liquid templating language](https://shopify.github.io/liquid/), with a slightly expanded [standard library](https://docs.rs/liquid-lib/0.22.0/liquid_lib/).
+KatWebSite-specific (not from liquid-lib) additions are listed below:
 - [variables]
   - site:
     - pages: Array of [type:Page] - All parsed files in the input directory.